Below-Zero Clothing Warmth Calculator

 2. Input Wind Speed: 15 mph

-Based on a wind chill of approximately 0°F, the estimated frostbite risk time for exposed skin is 60 minutes.
-This insight tells the angler that while 15°F might seem manageable, the wind makes it feel like freezing point, requiring full protection for any exposed areas to prevent frostbite within an hour.
+This insight tells the angler that while 15°F might seem manageable, the wind makes it feel like just above freezing point.

 💡 After calculating the warmth needed for your fishing trip, you might be curious about the size of your potential catch.
 Our Bass Weight Calculator is perfect for estimating the weight of your prized bass without a scale.